 Good health equals low costs

-Most people are at their fittest during their youth – not only have they got age on their side, but they generally don’t smoke, haven’t become raging alcoholics and are yet to finish their thousandth pizza!
-This type of health status translates immediately to lower premiums.
+Most people are at their fittest during their youth – not only have you got age on your side, but you should generally be healthier.

 Something could happen tomorrow

 We don’t like to think of it but life is full of risks, which is why life insurance exists in the first place.

 Often, advisors hear about people who were planning to get life insurance and put it off day after day - then something happened and they unfortunately left their family without any adequate financial protection.

 Remember, taking out life insurance isn’t an unecessary expense – you’re protecting your family and putting a plan in place for the inevitable, regardless of how far away death may seem at the moment.

 And, what’s more, you can now get life insurance with a free gift to make the process of taking out cover seem a lot more bearable!
 Gifts include gift cards up to a massive £250 and a free trip to the USA.
 We don’t advise choosing a policy based on the free gift on offer – always make sure that you are getting the best cover for you and your situation, despite any insurer incentives – but it can help if you’re deciding between two providers, for example.

 Read more: Life Insurance With a Free Gift